HPV vaccine: Mechanism of action

 The HPV vaccines are based on hollow virus-like particles (VLPs) assembled from recombinant HPV coat proteins.
 The natural virus capsid is composed of two proteins, L1 and L2, but vaccines only contain L1.

 Gardasil contains inactive L1 proteins from four different HPV strains: 6, 11, 16, and 18, synthesized in the yeast Saccharomyces cerevisiae.
 Each vaccine dose contains 225 μg of aluminum, 9.56 mg of sodium chloride, 0.78 mg of L-histidine, 50 μg of polysorbate 80, 35 μg of sodium borate, and water.
 The combination of ingredients totals 0.5 mL.

 HPV types 16 and 18 cause about 70% of all cervical cancer.
 Gardasil also targets HPV types 6 and 11, which together cause about 90 percent of all cases of genital warts.

 Gardasil and Cervarix are designed to elicit virus-neutralizing antibody responses that prevent initial infection with the HPV types represented in the vaccine.
 The vaccines have been shown to offer 100 percent protection against the development of cervical pre-cancers and genital warts caused by the HPV types in the vaccine, with few or no side effects.
 The protective effects of the vaccine are expected to last a minimum of 4.5 years after the initial vaccination.

 While the study period was not long enough for cervical cancer to develop, the prevention of these cervical precancerous lesions (or dysplasias) is believed highly likely to result in the prevention of those cancers.

 History

-In 1983, Harald zur Hausen culminated decades of research with the discovery that certain variants of human papillomaviruses (HPVs) could be found in a majority of tested cervical cancer specimens.
+Harald zur Hausen first suspected that papillomaviruses had a cancer-virus connection after reading a 1967 article in Bacteriological Review that described cases of warts that turned malignant.
+At the time, many virologists incorrectly suspected that cervical cancer was caused by herpes simplex virus 2, based on the known epidemiological link between cervical cancer and sexual activity.
+Zur Hausen began working on cervical cancer's possible link with cervical cancer in 1972, after accepting an offer to establish a center for clinical virology at the University of Erlangen–Nuremberg.
+After 1977, he and his team continued his research as chair of the Institute of Hygiene at the University of Freiburg.
+Members of zur Hausen's team, virologist Lutz Gissmann and PhD student Matthais Dürst, detected the DNA sequence for novel variants of HPV (HPV11, HPV16, and HPV18) in cervical cancer specimens; they published their results in 1983.
 This provided strong scientific evidence for a link between the viral infection and cervical cancer, and provided strong motivations for further research into HPVs.

 In 1990, Ian Frazer partnered with Jian Zhou and Xiao-Yi Sun at the University of Queensland in Australia to create synthetic HPVs for study in the lab.
 While working towards this goal, they were able to synthetically produce some of the capsid proteins of the HPVs, L1 and L2.
 Recognizing the potential of these proteins to form the basis of a vaccine, they filed a provisional patent on their production process in Australia in 1991.